Dam Improvement Program

 Since 2008, Seqwater has delivered 13 upgrades, including Leslie Harrison Dam at Capalaba, Sideling Creek Dam north of Brisbane and Ewen Maddock Dam on the Sunshine Coast.

-Planning work is underway for the next tranche of upgrades at Somerset, Wivenhoe and North Pine dams, and early works underway for Lake Macdonald Dam ahead of major construction expected to commence in mid-2024.
+Planning work is underway for the next tranche of upgrades at Somerset, Wivenhoe and North Pine dams, and early works are underway at Lake Macdonald Dam ahead of major construction expected to commence in 2025.

 Seqwater is undertaking the necessary investigations to understand the options for the upgrade of North Pine, Somerset and Wivenhoe projects – our region’s largest dams.
 More information will be available as the projects progress.
 Please check the project web pages for the most up to date information.